How Does Fender Play Compare to Other Online Guitar Lessons?

 Fender Play Cost

-Fender Play costs $9.99 for a monthly subscription or $89.99 for an annual, 12-month plan.
+Fender Play's monthly ($9.99) and annual ($89.99) subscriptions offer guitar, bass and ukulele lessons all-inclusive, and include a 7-day free trial, no credit card required.
 Fender Play's annual plan offers a 25-percent discount vs. the monthly plan, and comes with a 10-percent discount on all Fender gear for an entire year.

 Whether you choose a monthly or annual subscription, you have access to a wealth of guitar, bass and ukulele lessons.
-Both plans come with a no-risk, free trial period.
+Both plans come with a no-risk, 7-day free trial with no credit card required.

 Fender Play Platform Features and Comparison